 Threat Summary:

-Originally much more numerous throughout Cuba; now lost from parts of former range.
-Habitat loss severe; trapping for wild bird trade, hurricane damage to nesting trees, loss of nesting trees due to damage inflicted while collecting chicks.
+Originally much more numerous throughout Cuba; now lost from parts of its former range.
+Habitat loss is severe; hurricane damage to nesting trees and loss of trees due to damage inflicted while collecting chicks.
+Trapping for wild bird trade also takes a toll.

 Range: